Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

-Inside the implementations of all syscall methods (`send` and `resolve`), the Vat-specific argument slots are first mapped into kernel-space identifiers by passing them through the Vat's c-list tables.
+Inside the implementations of all syscall methods (`send` and `resolve`), the Vat-specific argument slots are first mapped into kernel-space identifiers by passing them through the Vat's C-List tables.
 If the Vat identifier is already present in the table, the corresponding kernel identifier is used.
 If it is not already present, the behavior depends upon which method and argument it appeared in, as well as the category of identifier.